vivaria/edisonrul.ing/docs/source/cards/t/the-immortal-bushi.md

 ### Card Rulings

-●The Immortal Bushi's second effect is an Ignition Effect you activate during your Standby Phase.
+*   The Immortal Bushi's second effect is an Ignition Effect you activate during your Standby Phase.
-●If an effect chained to The Immortal Bushi's effect places a monster●If an effect chained to The Immortal Bushi's effect removes The Immortal Bushi from play, its effect disappears.
+*   If an effect chained to The Immortal Bushi's effect places a monster●If an effect chained to The Immortal Bushi's effect removes The Immortal Bushi from play, its effect disappears.